Systems at Work: Recognizing Patterns in Business EnglishJan 09, 2023

 Recently, I sat down with Andrea Zimmerl on my podcast, English for Engineers.
 Andrea has worked in tech, communication, and dog training(!) over the span of her eclectic career.
 As a communication expert, especially in international settings, Andrea has learned that systems keep her from communication errors, even when coaching people from different cultures.

 While we spoke about a lot of different topics during our conversation, I wanted to highlight systems.
 What they are, how they can help you, and how to notice if someone is operating from a different language system than you’re used to.

 What Is a System?

-A system is a set of principles that are followed when something it’s done.
+A system is a set of principles that are followed when something is done.
 It’s just a set of rules.
 As engineers, the idea of systems is enticing.
 We like to work with predictable systems.

 So, when we’re talking about learning technical English, it’s easy to immediately think of the grammar book, but that’s not the only set of rules that English follows.
 There are many systems to the English language.
-The main systems are grammar, vocabulary, phonology and discourse.
+The main systems are grammar, vocabulary, phonology, and discourse.
 Here's the beauty of recognising systems: it's simple to recognise what you're already good at and where you need to improve your Business English or Technical English.